 - In-Person Instruction: A limited number of in-person courses may be offered under specific conditions and with full adherence to CDC and campus guidelines.
 These courses will be permitted in order to meet external/specialized accreditation requirements requiring skills-based instruction.

-Classrooms in which any in-person learning is scheduled to occur are being remapped with lower person count capacities and fixed furniture, and some include a designated/marked instructional “zone” from which faculty must teach.
-Additionally, students and faculty participating in the F2F settings shall be required to wear a face covering and maintain social distancing which may exceed the 6-foot CDC baseline.
+Classrooms in which any in-person learning is scheduled to occur have been remapped with lower person count capacities and fixed furniture, and some include a designated/marked instructional “zone” from which faculty must teach.
+Additionally, students and faculty participating in the F2F settings shall be required to wear a face covering and maintain social distancing which may exceed the 3-foot CDC baseline.
+Large, socially-distanced classrooms for faculty-led exam proctoring may be scheduled by request with the WCC Testing Center.

 Faculty conducting courses which include an in-person component agree to: